flux-framework/flux-core/doc/man1/flux-module.rst

    if module *name* is not loaded.

 **reload** [--force] *name* [*module-arguments* …​] Reload module *name*.
-This is equivalent to running *flux module remove* followed by *flux module load*.
+This is equivalent to running :program:`flux module remove` followed by :program:`flux module load`.
 It is a fatal error if module *name* is not loaded during removal unless the :option:`-f, --force` option is specified.

 **list** [*service*]
    List loaded :man1:`flux-broker` modules.